ajikamaludin/laravel-doorprice/README.md

-# Laravel Template - Flowbite
+# Doorprice App

-This just a laravel template with breeze react, user role based access crud with setup flowbite admin template
+A Laravel web app to manage and generate doorprize winner for event build with breeze react, user role based access crud with setup flowbite admin template

 ## Support me